Transcatheter Aortic Valve Implantation

-- Damage to your blood vessels
+Damage to your blood vessels or heart

-- Decreased blood supply to your brain, causing a stroke
+Decreased blood supply to your brain, causing a stroke

-- Kidney failure
+Kidney damage or failure

-- Collection of fluid around your heart
+Collection of fluid around your heart

-- Failure of your replacement valve
+Failure of your replacement valve

-- Severe heart failure
+Severe heart failure

 There may be other risks, depending on your specific medical condition.
 Be sure to

-discuss any concerns with your doctor before the procedure.
+discuss any concerns with your healthcare provider before the procedure.

-How do I prepare for TAVI?
+How do I get ready for TAVI?

-will also need to:
+also need to:

-- Stop certain medicines if your healthcare provider instructs you to.
+Stop certain medicines if your healthcare provider instructs you to.